 This particular practice is known as Reverse Engineering and has a wide variety of usage in manufacturing and even in military parlance.

-The reverse engineering techniques involve extraction of source code and various resources from APK file.
+The reverse engineering techniques involve the extraction of source code and various resources from the APK file.
 Decompiling an APK file is not a very hard task to do.
 It requires transforming dex files to jar files and then those jar files to java source code, thereby, fetching the app source code.
-There are numerous tools available for assistance such as Apktool, dex2jar, jd-gui and JAD.
+There are numerous tools available for assistance such as Apktool, dex2jar, JD-GUI, and JAD.

 Preventing Reverse Engineering of Mobile Apps